the-full-stack/fsdl-text-recognizer/README.md

         - What probably makes the most sense is passing InputOutputFormatter and DataAugmenter as arguments to Dataset
         - [x] refactor CtcDatasetSequence to simply pass a formatting function to DatasetSequence

+July 27 1520:
+Problem: running out of memory on CircleCI because it's generating EmnistLines dataset.
+Also checked it out on JupyterHub and it also gets killed, dang.

 ## Lab 0

 - [15min] Get set up with AWS